RegressiveIsProgressive/BTC-BSC-RegressiveWalletCrackers/README.md

 Only accepting 5-10 indivduals to test this initially.
 Others will be added quickly as time passes.

-If you are interested the testing documentation is stored via telegram https://t.me/+mkro7F1LmcJkMTg5 so we are able to communicate regularly as amount of testers is increase.
-We need feedback on your results and expect within a day of starting.

 Feel free to follow the project and one day in the very extended future this will hopefully be open to the public!